Open Source Development Labs: Activities

 Its employees included Linus Torvalds, the first OSDL fellow, and Bryce Harrington.
 In 2005, Andrew "Tridge" Tridgell was the second OSDL fellow for a year.

 It had data centers in Beaverton (Oregon, United States) and Yokohama (Japan).

-OSDL had investment backers that included: 7 funders of Computer Associates, Fujitsu, Hitachi, Ltd., Hewlett-Packard, IBM, Intel Corporation, Nippon Electric Corporation, as well as a large collection of independent software vendors, end-user companies and educational institutions.
+OSDL had investment backers that included: 7 funders of Computer Associates, Fujitsu, Hitachi, Hewlett-Packard, IBM, Intel Corporation, NEC, as well as a large collection of independent software vendors, end-user companies and educational institutions.
 A steering committee composed of representatives from the investment backers directed OSDL, which also had a significant staff of its own.

 Working groups

 OSDL had established five Working Groups since 2002: